Diodes, Transformers and Regulators... oh my!

 8) Show a graph with Vin, Vout and the output of the op-amp.
 Explain why this works as a precision rectifier.
 Also explain what causes the "glitch" at the rising edge of the rectified outputBuild a precision rectifier

-9) Sketch Vin vs Vout for the circuit.
+9) Sketch Vin vs Vout for the superdiode circuit.
 If Vin=sin(ω·t), sketch Vout.

 10) Explain how this circuit works and how it avoids the "glitch" of the previous circuit.

-11) Sketch Vin vs Vout for the circuit.
+11) Sketch Vin vs Vout for the improved circuit.
 If Vin=sin(ω·t), sketch Vout.

 12) Explain how the circuit works to generate an absolute value (i.e., full-wave rectification).

-14) Show VBATT.
-Calculate and then measure the droop.
+15) Show VBATT with C1.
+Estimate and then measure the droop.
 An LED has a diode drop of about 1.5 to 2 Volts.